 It’s easy to be efficient in creating sub-par work, the true challenge lies in the delivery of high-level service to each and every client WHILST becoming more efficient over time.

-In this article, I’m going to cover 3 specific steps to consider that I’ve found to be very useful in improving my own program design efficiency and that of the coaches I work with through the Integrated Performance Foundations Program.
+In this article, I’m going to cover 3 specific steps to consider that I’ve found to be very useful in improving my own program design efficiency and that of the coaches I work with through the Integrated Performance Mentorship.

-Efficiency in your program design primarily stems from understanding of WHY you’re doing what you’re doing.
+Efficiency in your program design primarily stems from an understanding of WHY you’re doing what you’re doing.

 A lot of the time I talk with coaches who are performing assessments and tests where they have no concept of what the outcomes of those tests mean.